-Staff Recommendations to CHCs packet updated as of October 2016
+Staff Recommendations to CHCs packet updated October 2016.

 Recommendations are broken down into 3 levels.
 Explanation of level framework is outlined below.
 Application of each level is explained in the staff recommendations (above web link).